 Deceptive or Predatory Publishers

 A standard "list" of predatory journals does not exist.
-Although Beall's List attempted to define deceptive or predatory journals, its evaluations were criticized by many in the academic library and publishing fields.
-It was deactivated in 2018 after pending legal action by publishers.
-This LibGuide provides some specific ways to do this, but the best overall way to identify deceptive journals is to check on a publication, and the articles that appear in it through the following ways:
+Although Beall's List suggested attributes and attempted to identify deceptive journals, its evaluations were criticized within the academic library and publishing fields.
+It was deactivated in 2018 after pending legal action.
+This LibGuide provides some specific ways to identify deceptive publishers, but the best overall way to identify them is to evaluate the using the following ways:

 *Note: 'Deceptive' publishers is the largely accepted term synonymous with 'predatory' publishers; scholarly publishing and communication experts believe the first term accurately describes more of their attributes.

 University of Manitoba Libraries (2018).
 Identifying predatory publishers [Video].
 YouTube. https://youtu.be/crDKooW_2kUBy

 The best way to determine that a publication is reputable is to perform due diligence.

 Deceptive or predatory publishers do not have set attributes, and 'official' lists of them do not exist.
 Consider the following ways to determine the quality and reliability of a publication in question.